kysonic/star-vuers/README.md

 ## Contributing:

 - Fork the repo
-- Crate new branch called according your basic idea.
+- Crate new branch called according to your basic idea.
 For instance: 'mongodb-api-layer'
 - Write your code
 - Submit your pull request